Get a Kansas Financial Power of Attorney in minutes

 After you fill out your form, you need to sign your power of attorney with the correct number of witnesses for it to be legal in Kansas.

-You should sign your financial power of attorney and have it notarized by a notary public.
+You should sign your power of attorney and have it notarized by a notary public.
 If you are physically unable to sign it, you can direct another adult to sign it in your name.
 If another adult signs it, you and a notary public must be present when they sign.

-After your power of attorney is completely signed, you should give your financial power of attorney to your attorney-in-fact.
+After your power of attorney is completely signed, you should give your power of attorney to your attorney-in-fact.

 You can also give it to your bank and other businesses you want your attorney-in-fact to deal with.
 This can assure them that your attorney-in-fact has your permission to act for you.